edHelper.com

 7 Visitors may enter, but they are not allowed to speak to guards.
 In most places, snapping a picture is not allowed, either.
 The soldiers never smile, move, or speak.
 Their eyes are invisible behind mirrored sun glasses.
 They stand with legs braced in a martial arts stance.
 They are meant to look scary, and they do.

-8 Officials from both sides meet in the buildings.
+8 Officials from both sides meet in the buildings from time to time.
 They talk about peace between the two Koreas.
-(Even though the armies have stopped shooting at each other, the Korean War has never ended.
-A peace agreement was never signed.)

 For the complete story with questions: click here for printable